You try standing in front of these guys when they’re hitting the high notes…

 This dedicated love of music extended into to her adult life where Andrea studied trumpet performance at Vancouver Community College (VCC) under the guidance of both Alan Matheson and Tom Shorthouse.
 While not pursing music as a full-time professional career, Andrea plays with numerous groups throughout the lower mainland including concert bands, wind ensembles, brass quintets, musical theatre pit orchestras and of course, big bands.
 She also teaches trumpet at the beginner and intermediate levels.

-Andrea holds a B.A. with a Major in English, Minor in History, and has a daytime gig working in university student services.
-Andrea is honoured to perform with the Bruce James Orchestra, and to assist as its Webmaster and Social Media coordinator.
+Andrea holds a B.A. with a Major in English, Minor in History, and has a daytime gig working as an Educational Advisor at a local university.
+Andrea is honoured to perform with the Bruce James Orchestra, and to assist as its Ensemble Coordinator and Digital Content Specialist.